oliverstickel/oliverstickel.github.io/index.md

 `2015`
 [**Educating the next generation of Makers - 3D Printing with marginalized refugee children: Exploring Making and digital fabrication from a HCI perspective through an exploratory field study in refugee camps in the West Bank**](files/10.13140-2.1.2839.5848.pdf). *My master thesis at the institute for Information Systems and New Media & the CSCW research group, University of Siegen.*

+`2015`
+[**(Open) Usability Method Toolkit**](https://www.usability-siegen.de/). *Open library of Usability and User Experience methods, originally in German as "CUBES-Methodenfinder".
+Has since been expanded on and translated by students at Fab Lab Siegen.*

 `2014`
 [**Bottom-Up Kultur in Siegen: Ein Bericht über aktuelle Strukturen, Entwicklungen und Umnutzungsprozesse**](files/10.14220-digo.2014.35.1.55.pdf) by Oliver Stickel, Alexander Boden, Gunnar Stevens, Volkmar Pipek, Volker Wulf. *In: Habscheid, S., Hoch, G. , Schröteler-v.
 Brandt, H., Stein, V. (eds.) - DIAGONAL Jahrgang 2014: Umnutzung - Alte Sachen, neue Zwecke.
 V&R unipress.*